From Green to Brown: The Chemistry of Tea Leaf Roasting Explained

 Roasting upgrades amino acids and sugars into stable aromas via Maillard reactions, so volatile compounds don't vanish during storage.
 Roasted oolongs, like that prized 2008 Taiwan Wuyi, stay vibrant for years when sealed, while green varieties max out at two years under vacuum.
 You gain precision: sealed roasted blends outlast unroasted, giving you power over shelf life.
 Master the roast, and you command freshness.

-Notably, roasting suppresses retort odorants such as theaspirane (which disappears entirely) and linalool (reduced by 31.30%), as revealed by SPME and GC–MS analyses, directly addressing flavor instability during storage.
+Additionally, roasting suppresses retort odorants such as theaspirane (which diminishes during roasting) and linalool (reduced significantly), directly addressing flavor instability during storage and extending the tea's aromatic integrity over extended time periods.

-While roasting transforms tea’s flavor and shelf life, it quietly dims the antioxidant armor its leaves carry.
-Heat degrades polyphenols—the compounds behind tea’s health perks—with black tea’s higher roasting temperatures stripping up to 50% fewer polyphenols than green tea’s lighter touch.
+Heat-driven roasting significantly reduces antioxidant polyphenol content, with heavily roasted teas retaining 50% fewer polyphenols than lightly roasted varieties, a trade-off that prioritizes flavor complexity over maximum antioxidant yield.
+While roasting transforms tea's flavor and shelf life, it quietly dims the antioxidant armor its leaves carry.
+Heat degrades polyphenols—the compounds behind tea's antioxidant properties—with black tea (Best for: bold, roasted flavor profiles; lower caffeine content from extended processing)‘s higher roasting temperatures stripping up to 50% fewer polyphenols than green tea's lighter touch.

 You get complex theaflavins as oxidation ramps, but baseline antioxidant power fades.
-The Maillard reaction adds some antioxidant flair, yet won’t save you from polyphenol losses.
+According to research on green tea catechin content and processing (Cabrera et al., 2006), the Maillard reaction adds some antioxidant flair through melanoidins, yet won't fully compensate for polyphenol losses during roasting.

 Cold-steeping flips the script: room-temperature extraction preserves heat-sensitive compounds best, hitting peak antioxidant yield at 12 hours.
 Prolonged hot steeping?
 It stresses what's left.